Venus and Jupiter 'kiss' in the sky this month. How to see the two planets' close approach

 The build-up

-But Venus is getting better; lingering longer above the horizon after sunset as the days and weeks go by.
+But Venus is getting better; lingering longer above the horizon after sunset as the days go by.

 Jupiter, meanwhile, is heading slowly into the Sun's glare and will eventually be lost from view by mid June, before emerging as a morning planet in autumn 2026.

-If you start observing Venus and Jupiter as of late March/early April 2026, you'll be in a prime position to track their apparent movement across the sky, night-by-night, over the weeks running up to their close approach on 9 June 2026.
+If you start observing Venus and Jupiter in early June 2026, you'll be in a prime position to track their apparent movement across the sky, night-by-night, over nights running up to their close approach on 9 June 2026.

 And you may be thinking that we're approaching prime summertime in the build-up to the Venus-Jupiter conjunction, which is hardly ideal for spotting planets under a dark night sky.

-However, Venus and Jupiter are very bright and able to withstand the ever-increasing twilight, given their positions in May/June 2026.
+However, Venus and Jupiter are very bright and able to withstand the ever-increasing twilight, given their positions in June 2026.

 Observing the Venus-Jupiter conjunction on 9 June 2026

-The Venus-Jupiter conjunction is one of those celestial events that isn't restricted to a single evening's viewing, and you can watch the two planets close together in the sky in the weeks or even days approaching 9 June 2026.
+The Venus-Jupiter conjunction is one of those celestial events that isn't restricted to a single evening's viewing, and you can watch the two planets close together in the sky in the days approaching 9 June 2026.

 Some readers may remember the Venus-Jupiter conjunction of 12 August 2025, and how the two planets were visible together for a good time before and after that date.